Trump to give major North Korea speech, then press China to do more

 For his part, Xi will also be looking to maintain the good personal chemistry the two leaders developed when Trump hosted him at the Mar-a-Lago estate in Florida in April.

-The "bromance" is set to continue when Xi returns the favour by laying on a lavish welcome for Trump's visit starting on Wednesday.
+The "bromance" is set to continue when Xi returns the favor by laying on a lavish welcome for Trump's visit starting on Wednesday.

 Trump is expected to go to the Forbidden City, possibly guided by Xi, and participate in an inspection of Chinese troops, though China has released few other details.